ipobletev/object-detect-yolo/README.md

 ## Configure and macros
 #### 0- Add or ignore classes.
 Edit dnn_folder/classes.txt for user class to detect.
 Add the classes names to detect.
 (By default just car and person are in the file).
-It is compare with coco.names.\
-If you need to change the path, use the following macros and make a .env file in main folder:\
+It is compare with coco.names.
+If you need to change the path, use the following macros and make a .env file in main folder:
 ```
 CLASSES_PATH='dnn_model/coco.names'
 USER_CLASSES_PATH='dnn_model/classes.txt'
 ```
-If you need use other weight or others class-object detection, do the following:
 #### 1- Set source path and type of source.
 Image (Default), video, camera stream:
 For image ('IMAGE'), video file ('VIDEO') and camera stream ('STREAM').
 ```